bandit-harsh/ReconScripts/horizontal-co.md

 - Find the result from hardcidr
-- Find the result from shodan
+- Find the result from shodan usign different queries
 - Find the result from bgp.he